 The Company is also currently being sued in a purported class action lawsuit and derivative claim relating to negative media and regulatory scrutiny regarding the Company's business in Mainland China and the associated decline in the Company's stock price.
 Beginning in January 2014, six purported class action complaints were filed in the United States District Court for the District of Utah.
 On May 1, 2014, the court consolidated the various purported class actions, appointed State-Boston Retirement System as lead plaintiff in the consolidated action and appointed the law firm Labaton Sucharow as lead counsel for the purported class in the consolidated action.
 On June 30, 2014, a consolidated class action complaint was filed.
-The Company sought to dismiss the case; that motion was denied by an order issued on February 26, 2015.
-The consolidated class action complaint purports to assert claims on behalf of certain of the Company's stockholders under Section 10(b) of the Securities Exchange Act of 1934 and Rule 10b-5 thereunder against Nu Skin Enterprises, Ritch N. Wood, and M. Truman Hunt and to assert claims under Section 20(a) of the Securities Exchange Act of 1934 against Messrs.
+On February 26, 2015, the court denied the Company's motion to dismiss the case.
+The consolidated class action complaint purports to assert claims on behalf of certain of the Company's stockholders under Section 10(b) of the Securities Exchange Act of 1934 and Rule 10b-5 thereunder against Nu Skin Enterprises, Ritch N. Wood, and M. Trruman Hunt and to assert claims under Section 20(a) of the Securities Exchange Act of 1934 against Messrs.
 Wood and Hunt.
 The consolidated class action complaint alleges that, inter alia, the Company made materially false and misleading statements regarding its sales operations in and financial results derived from Mainland China, including purportedly operating a pyramid scheme based on illegal multi-level marketing activities.
 The Company believes that the claims asserted in the consolidated class action complaint are without merit and intends to vigorously defend itself.

 In addition, beginning in February 2014, five purported shareholder derivative complaints were filed in the United States District Court for the District of Utah.
 On May 1, 2014, the court issued an order consolidating the derivative actions, appointing plaintiffs Amos.
 C. Acoff and Analisa Suderov as co-lead plaintiffs in the consolidated action, and appointing the law firms Bernstein Litowitz Berger & Grossmann LLP and The Weiser Law Firm, P.C. as co-lead counsel for the plaintiffs in the consolidated action.
 On July 25, 2014, a consolidated derivative complaint was filed.
-The Company has moved to dismiss or stay the case; plaintiffs have opposed the motion.
-A hearing on that motion is scheduled for May 28, 2015.
-The consolidated derivative complaint purports to assert claims on behalf of Nu Skin Enterprises, Inc. for, inter alia, breach of fiduciary duties for disseminating false and misleading information, failing to maintain adequate internal controls, unjust enrichment, abuse of control, and gross mismanagement against M. Truman Hunt, Ritch N. Wood, Steven J. Lund, Nevin N. Andersen, Neil H. Offen, Daniel W. Campbell, Andrew W. Lipman, Patricia A. Negrón, Thomas R. Pisano, and nominally against Nu Skin Enterprises, Inc. The consolidated derivative complaint also purports to assert claims on behalf of Nu Skin Enterprises, Inc. for information against Messrs.
-Wood, Lund and Campbell.
+On July 17, 2015, the court stayed the derivative action pending a resolution in the securities class action lawsuit and denied the Company's motion to dismiss without prejudice to renewing the motion when the stay is lifted.
+The consolidated derivative complaint purports to assert claims on behalf of Nu Skin Enterprises, Inc. for, inter alia, breach of fiduciary duties for disseminating false and misleading information, failing to maintain adequate internal controls, unjust enrichment, abuse of control, and gross mismanagement against M. Truman Hunt, Ritch N. Wood, Steven J. Lund, Nevin N. Andersen, Neil H. Offen, Daniel W. Campbell, Andrew W. Lipman, Patricia A. Negrón, Thomas R. Pisano, and nominally against Nu Skin Enterprises, Inc. The consolidated derivative complaint also purports to assert claims on behalf of Nu Skin Enterprises, Mood, Lund and Campbell.
 The consolidated derivative complaint alleges that, inter alia, the defendants allowed materially false and misleading statements to be made regarding their sales operations in and financial results derived from Mainland China, including purportedly operating a pyramid scheme based on illegal multi-level marketing activities, and that certain defendants sold common stock on the basis of material, adverse non-public information.